paultrisha/codefest_prep/README.md

     <img src="src/assets/images/lint.png" height="200px" alt="lint" />
 </p>

+## Logging

+[NGX Logger](https://www.npmjs.com/package/ngx-logger) has been used as the logging module for angular webapp.
+It allows "pretty print" to the console, as well as allowing log messages to be POSTed to a URL(`/api/logs`) for server-side logging.

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+* To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).